mak87-cmd/Recreate-Google-Homepage/README.md

-This project is a reconstruction of the google homepage using HTML and CSS formatting and styling.
+First project completed via The Odin Project and it's to reconstruct the google homepage using HTML and CSS formatting and styling.